Andrey-Roshchupkin/chrome-web-ai-a11y-testing-extension/README.md

 2. Ensure "Google Web AI (built into Chrome)" is selected
 3. Navigate to the webpage you want to analyze
 4. Click "🔍 Analyze" in the extension window
-5. Wait for the analysis to complete (typically 10-30 seconds)
+5. Wait for the analysis to complete (typically 1.5-2 minutes)
 6. Review the results in the extension window

 **Recommended Models**: Google Web AI uses Gemini Nano, which supports both text and image inputs.
 This is the default and recommended option as it requires no external setup.